I Want To...

 Health Care Professionals

-The Geri-Ed program at the University of Maryland Baltimore web site provides geriatric web based educational materials.
+- Geri-Ed Programs - a program at the University of Maryland Baltimore web site provides geriatric web based educational materials.

-Hospital at Home is an innovative health care model that can provide hospital-level care in a patient's home as a full substitute for acute hospital care.
+- Hospital at Home - an innovative health care model that can provide hospital-level care in a patient's home as a full substitute for acute hospital care.
 While most caregivers instinctively rush sick seniors to the hospital, this service provides a viable, safe, and less expensive alternative.

 - U.S. Administration on Aging